lakejs/lake-docs/reference/toolbar-config.md

 ---
 layout: doc
-title: Toolbar config
+title: Toolbar configuration
 ---

 # {{ $frontmatter.title }}

-Toolbar config is the parameter of `Toolbar` where you can define the settings of the toolbar.
+You can configure the toolbar through the parameter of the `Toolbar` class.

 ```js
 const toolbarItems = [